giraldiego/NOIR/SETUP.md

 ### CGO

-- Input Type - As you prefer
+- Input Type - Left untouched (Not compatible with Requiem)

-- Hotkey - As you prefer (I am using a gamepad)
+- Hotkey - Press "T" to Unmap

+- Skill Matches Grip - Disabled.

 Set the boosts for grip change to 0%